oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store-installation-guide.html.md

 **Note:** Currently, the oVirt Metrics Store should be installed on a new machine, separate from the engine.
 It can be installed on a dedicated VM.

+Before starting the installation please choose an environment name ("ovirt_env_name").
+It will be used to identify data sent from more than one oVirt engine and collected in a single central store.

+   Use the following convention: Only include alphanumeric characters and hyphens ( "-" ).
+Name cannot begin with a hyphen or a number, or end with a hyphen.
+Maximum of 49 characters.
+Wildcard patterns (e.g. ovirt-metrics*) cannot be used.

+During the installation in the step [Configuring mux](https://github.com/ViaQ/Main/blob/master/README-mux.md#configuring-mux) , use the following namespaces to create the indexes:

+MUX_NAMESPACES="ovirt-metrics-<ovirt_env_name>  ovirt-logs-<ovirt_env_name>"

+For example:
+If ovirt_env_name= test-engine then the `MUX_NAMESPACES` will be:
+MUX_NAMESPACES="ovirt-metrics-test-engine  ovirt-logs-test-engine"

+The indexes in elasticsearch will be created with "project." prefix.

 Please follow the installation instructions: [Metrics Store setup on top of OpenShift](https://github.com/ViaQ/Main/blob/master/README-mux.md)

 In oVirt 4.2 there will be an option to add SSO: [Metrics Store setup on top of OpenShift with oVirt Engine SSO](https://www.ovirt.org/blog/2017/05/openshift-openId-integration-with-engine-sso/)